gupta-himanshu/javascript-for-beginners/Basics.md

 provides a special constructor function called **Object()** to build the object.
 27. The variable contains a reference to the new object.
 The properties assigned to the object are not variables and are not defined with the **var** keyword.
+28. We should use the isNaN() global function to see if a value is an NaN value.